calaldees/barcampCanterbury/organisers-guide.md

 https://github.com/vext01/barcamp-canterbury-branding
 It would be good to keep all resources in a single repo

-Use of the University of Kent logo is restricted to formal university activities only.
+Use of the 'University of Kent' logo is restricted to formal university activities only.
-We can use the Kent logo only in the context of School of Computing.
+We can use the Kent logo only in the context of 'School of Computing'.
 LINK

 Catering
 --------

-Refreshments to facilitate attendee's focused and interacting during the day.
+* Refreshments to facilitate attendee's focused and interacting during the day.
 Sponsorship provides finances for refreshments.
+* Check what are valid/approved food vendors for your venue.

-* Coffee
+* Coffee (throughout)
     * Investigate the hire of a coffee machine/cart/supplier?
 Maybe a sponsor?
+Venue catering teams can ensure this is managed
 * Lunch
     * For events taking place on the University of Kent campus, authorised vendors should provide catering
         * [Kent Hospitality](https://www.kent.ac.uk/hospitality/)